Last updated on November 25th, 2019 at 12:23 pm

-Although most festivals keep the same relative dates from year to year, many change dates, so check this calendar carefully.
-If you see mistakes, please let us know in comments below.
+While most festivals keep the same relative dates from year to year, many do not, so check this calendar carefully.
+If you see mistakes, please let us know.

-FloridaRambler.com does not represent or sponsor events listed on this calendar.
-Click on festival names for more information.
+FloridaRambler.com does not represent or sponsor the seafood festivals listed on this calendar.
+For information about vendors and sponsorships, click on festival names.

 December 2019 Seafood Festivals